Farama-Foundation/chatarena/README.md

 ### Other Utilities

-Load Arena from config file (here we use `examples/nlp-classroom-3players.json` in this repository as an example)
+Load `Arena` from a config file -- here we use `examples/nlp-classroom-3players.json` in this repository as an example:

 ```python
 arena = Arena.from_config("examples/nlp-classroom-3players.json")
 arena.run(num_steps=10)
 ```

-Run the game in an interactive CLI interface
+Run the game in an interactive CLI interface:

 ```python
 arena.launch_cli()